 The Department of Safety advises every crime victim of his or her right to report the crime to the appropriate law enforcement agency and assist the victim in that process if desired.
 All reported criminal incidents are promptly investigated by the Department of Safety or turned over to the appropriate local law enforcement agency for investigation.

-Below is a list of positions that have been identified at Messiah College as Campus Security Authorities to report crimes for the annual federally mandated Clery Act report:
+Below is a list of positions that have been identified at Messiah University as CSAs to report (potential) crimes for the annual federally mandated Clery Act report:

-- Executive Coordinator for the Office of the President
+- Executive Assistant for the Office of the President

 - Associate Provost